Nikolas Cruz Fired At Third-Floor Window In An Attempt To Get Better Vantage Point During Murder Spree

 Another photo shows boxes containing evidence with biohazard labels plastered on them.

-Authorities told the outlet that the boxes with orange biohazard warnings contain important evidence that has blood or bodily matter on them and was taken on the day of the massacre.
+Authorities told the outlet that the boxes with orange biohazard warnings contain important evidence that has blood or body matter on them, which were taken on the day of the massacre.

 Previously, it has been reported that Cruz left behind nearly 180 rounds of ammunition when he fled the crime scene.
 A source told ABC News that at least one of the magazines recovered had a swastika mark on it.